RustyPen/rusty-pen/README.md

 > The pen is rusty.
 The mind isn't.

-A vintage-inspired writing application that brings the ritual of traditional writing to the digital age.
+A vintage-inspired cross-platform writing application that brings the ritual of traditional writing to the digital age.

 ## About